 Getting ready for PSD2 and Strong Customer Authentication (SCA)

-SCA ascertains a customer's identity and relies on the presence of two factors for authentication of a transaction.
-The most commonly used mechanism for card payments is 3DSecure.
-Customers know 3DSecure under the name of “Verified by Visa” or “Mastercard Identity Check”.
+SCA ascertains a customer's identity and relies on the presence of at least two factors for authentication of a transaction.
 As soon as SCA is mandatory, transactions that are not authenticated might be declined.

 The impact of PSD2

-All online businesses accepting credit card payments will need to ensure their checkouts can perform SCA challenges so that card-issuing banks can process payments.
+All online businesses accepting credit card payments will need to ensure their checkouts can perform SCA challenges so that card-issuing banks can process payments unless an exception under the SCA rules would apply.
 If the required level of authentication is not provided, transactions will be declined.

 For many consumers, SCA will be a new experience.
 As an example, card-issuing banks who use authentication services offered through Visa or MasterCard will display a challenge screen similar to the one below when customers place orders using their credit card.